 Management Information Systems Overview

 Management Information Systems (MIS) combines technical skills with interpersonal skills in the business field.
 Students who want to take courses on MIS will need to take classes like computer courses, business classes and communication courses.
-Massachusetts Institute of Technology offers approximately 2,100 courses free online through the OpenCourseWare program, including several computer and business courses suitable for management information systems students.
+As of November 2015, Massachusetts Institute of Technology offered 2260 courses free online through the OpenCourseWare program, including several computer and business courses suitable for management information systems students.

 Online Computer and Business Courses from MIT

 MIT's Sloan School of Management offers undergraduate- and graduate-level OpenCourseWare classes online.
 The graduate-level courses enable students with more experience or knowledge to learn even more at an advanced level.
 Some of the computer and business courses offered through OpenCourseWare include:

 - Integrating e-Systems and Global Information Systems

 - People and Organizations

 MIT does not provide credits or register students for OpenCourseWare classes, nor do they give out degrees for completing these courses.
 Students taking these courses have access to: